-G1 phase spans from the end of mitosis to the start of S phase.
-During G1 phase, cells check if everything went correct during cell division, and then decide if they continue through the cell cycle or not.
-In multicellular organisms, the cell cycle progress is mainly influenced by extracellular signals, like cell adhesion, trophic factors, and mitotic promoters or inhibitors, all of them produced by other cells.
-There is also internal information about the state of the cell that affects the progress of the cell cycle, like proper content of organelles, correct number of chromosomes, etcetera.
-When external and internal signals are good, cells grow and get ready to enter S phase.
+The G1 phase (G stands for gap) spans from the end of mitosis to the start of the S phase.
+During the G1 phase, the cell checks the external environment and the intracellular state, and decides whether to continue with the cell cycle, stop, or abandon it.
+It is not only the current state of the cell that is crucial, but also the previous history of events that the mother cell ungerwent.
+In multicellular organisms, the cell cycle progress is largely influenced by extracellular signals, like cell adhesion, or molecules released by other cells, such as trophic factors, survival factors, and so on.
+There is also internal information about the state of the cell that affects the progress of the cell cycle, like its own health condition, if there is a correct number of cellular components after cell division, or if chromosomes were properly segregated during the previous M phase.
+When external and internal signals are favorable, proliferating cells grow and get ready to enter S phase.

 Blomen VA, Boonstra J. 2007.
 Cell fate determination during G1 phase progression.
 Cellular and molecular life sciences.
 64:3084-3104.

 Matson JP, Cook JG.
 2017.
 Cell cycle proliferation decisions: the impact of single cell analyses.
 The FEBS journal.
 284: 362-375.